Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this article, we proved that the computational complexity of solutions to a class of Cauchy problems for the Laplace equation and the diffusion equation with polynomial-time computable input data are in $\# P_1$ and $\# P$, respectively.
 More specifically, we showed that the time dependence of the solutions for the corresponding input data with polynomial complexity, are $\#P$-complete whereas the space dependence is $\# P_1$-complete depending on the initial and boundary conditions as well as the shape of the domain.
 This implies that if $FP_1\neq \# P_1$ and $FP\neq \# P$, then the complexity of the solution leads to a complexity blowup meaning that the computation time for obtaining an approximation up to an error of $2^{-n}$, which corresponds to $n$ significant digits on a digital computer, grows faster than any polynomial in $n$.
+However, it's important to note that some of our computational complexity results, especially those related to $\#P_1$, are valid only for solutions close to the boundary.
+For instance, in Theorem \ref{th:Laplace.2d} and \ref{th:Laplace.d}, we establish the optimality result for solutions of the Laplace equation on any ball with a radius $r_0<1$.
+Additionally, in Theorem \ref{th:diffusion.prl.g}, we obtain the hardness result for solutions of the heat equation after an initial time $t_0>0$.
+Since, in both cases, the solutions evaluated at $r=1$ and $t=0$, respectively, are polynomial-time computable due to the chosen boundary and initial conditions, we hypothesize that our results can be extended to the boundary.
+Nevertheless, this remains an open question.